nathanielloveland/nathanielloveland.github.io/_posts/2016-3-10-This is my first blog post.md

 Here is a list of other things I want to do today:

-click here to go to bottom of page if you want [^1]

 -   have a cow

 -   teach a dog how to bark